Homebrew/gsoc/README.md

 Expected outcome: `brew upgrade` and `brew install` do all their downloads before attempting any installations.

-### Improve integration with Homebrew Cask
-#### Skills Required: Ruby, Homebrew usage, Homebrew Cask usage, usability-focused thinking
-#### Mentor: @MikeMcQuaid
-#### Difficulty: Easy
-Although Homebrew and Homebrew Cask have been merged the two projects are not fully integrated.
-For example, `brew info` and `brew cask info` are separate commands that produce different output.
-Ideally all of Homebrew's commands that reference a formula would also be able to reference a cask and produce helpful output (although `brew install` and `brew cask install` should remain separate).
-This will make it easier for users to have casks recommended when there is not a formula (and vice-versa).

-Expected outcome: several new `brew` commands should produce helpful output directing the user to casks or just show cask information.

-### Add license metadata to Homebrew/homebrew-core formulae
-#### Skills Required: Ruby, Homebrew usage, basic understanding of OSS licensing
-#### Mentor: @MikeMcQuaid
-#### Difficulty: Medium
-Homebrew formulae do not have license metadata.
-For this to be included in Homebrew a `license` DSL would need to be added to Homebrew/brew and all relevant metadata would need to be added for Homebrew/homebrew-core formulae before they could be merged.
-Additionally, automated tests in `brew audit` should be added to verify this metadata matches what GitHub detects.

-Expected outcome: A formula `license` DSL is added and used in homebrew-core. `brew audit` verifies this DSL is correct.

-### Automatically create pull requests based on Homebrew/livecheck
-#### Skills Required: Ruby, Homebrew usage, Regex
-#### Mentor: @SMillerNL, @MikeMcQuaid
-#### Difficulty: Medium
-Homebrew/livecheck provides various automated ways of detecting formulae updates.
-A `livecheck` DSL should be added to formulae and migrated from Homebrew/livecheck and `brew livecheck` use this new data.
-If time permits, a separate application should be built to make use of these checks, verify that the results seem correct and open a pull request with relevant metadata on Homebrew/homebrew-core.

-Expected outcome: A formula `livecheck` DSL is added and used by `brew livecheck` from homebrew-core.
-If time permits, a seperate application should consume this data.

 ### Use [rbelftools](https://github.com/david942j/rbelftools) and [patchelf.rb](https://github.com/david942j/patchelf.rb) to perform binary relocations in Homebrew on Linux
 #### Skills Required: Ruby, Homebrew usage, some knowledge of binary formats
 #### Mentor: @woodruffw